wireservice/csvkit/docs/scripts/csvjson.rst

       --lon LON             A column index or name containing a longitude.
 Output will be GeoJSON instead of JSON.
 Only valid if --lat is also specified.
+      --crs CRS             A coordinate reference system string to be included with GeoJSON output.
+Only valid if --lat and --lon are also specified.

 Also see: :doc:`common_arguments`.